factmata/slate-api-documentation/source/index.html.md

 Report - a set of insights on a particular topic.
 There are two types of reports: Insights and Comparison.
 - Insights - a set of insights on a single topic (e.g. Insights Report on protein powders).
 - Comparison - a comparison of insights across a number of topics (e.g. Comparison Report on Adidas vs Nike).
+* Note *: The current API doesn't allow user to create new comparisons.
+Only existing ones can be fetched from the DB.

 Topic - the subject for which Factmata generates insights for a customer, e.g. an industry (e.g. Protein powders), a brand (e.g. Johnson & Johnson), a product (Avon Hydra Fusion) or an event (e.g. Covid-19 outbreak).
 The topic is defined by the customer.